Chinese dissident sets sights on seat in Taiwan parliament

 said Wu‘er, an ethnic Uighur who fled China and ultimately made Taichung his adopted home in 1996.

-“The biggest mission in this campaign is to deepen the democracy of Taiwan,” said Wu‘er, who will officially launch his campaign for a legislative seat on Friday.
+“The biggest mission in this campaign is to deepen the democracy of Taiwan,” said Wu‘er, who officially launched his campaign for a legislative seat on Friday.

 A clamor of voices, from Taiwanese youths to new political parties, have been critical of the KMT’s vision of a shared future with China.